-14. The use of TIPS to prevent bleeding from varices that have never bled is contraindicated because of the risk of increasing morbidity and mortality.
-Evidence-III
+12. The use of TIPS to prevent bleeding from varices that have never bled is contraindicated because of the risk of increasing morbidity and mortality (evidence; grade III).

-15. TIPS is effective in controlling acute bleeding from varices that is refractory to medical therapy and TIPS should be used in preference to surgery.
-Evidence-II-3
+13. TIPS is effective in controlling acute bleeding from varices that is refractory to medical therapy and is preferred to surgery in this situation (evidence: grade II-3).

-16. Pending the development of tests that accurately predict the risk of rebleeding, TIPS should not be used for the prevention of rebleeding in patients who have bled only once from esophageal varices.
-Its use should be limited to those who fail pharmacologic and endoscopic therapy.
-Evidence-I
+14. TIPS should not be used for the prevention of rebleeding in patients who have bled only once from esophageal varices, and its use should be limited to those who fail pharmacological and endoscopic therapy (evidence: grade I).

-17. TIPS is effective in the prevention of rebleeding from gastric and ectopic varices (including intestinal, stomal and anorectal varices) and is the preferred approach for the prevention of rebleeding in this group of patients.
-Evidence-II-3
+15. TIPS is effective in the prevention of rebleeding from gastric and ectopic varices (including intestinal, stomal, and anorectal varices) and is the preferred approach for the prevention of rebleeding in this group of patients (evidence: grade II-3).

-18. In patients with good liver function, either a TIPS or a surgical shunt are appropriate choices for the prevention of rebleeding in patients who have failed medical therapy.
-Evidence-I who have recurrent bleeding despite the use of betablockers.
-Evidence-II-3
+16. Pending further studies, in patients with good liver function, either a TIPS or a surgical shunt are appropriate choices for the prevention of rebleeding in patients who have failed medical therapy (evidence: grade II-2).

-19. In patients with poor liver function TIPS is preferred to surgical therapy in the prevention of rebleeding in patients who have failed medical therapy.
-Evidence-III
+17. In patients with poor liver function, TIPS is preferred to surgical therapy in the prevention of rebleeding in patients who have failed medical therapy (evidence: grade III).

-20. The use of TIPS in the management of portal hypertensive gastropathy should be limited to those
+18. The use of TIPS in the management of PHG should be limited to those who have recurrent bleeding despite the use of beta-blockers (evidence: grade II-3).

-21. TIPS is ineffective in controlling bleeding from GAVE in patients with cirrhosis and should not be used in this situation.
-Evidence-II-3
+19. TIPS is ineffective in controlling bleeding from GAVE in patients with cirrhosis and should not be used in this situation (evidence: grade II-3).